 This prize is broken down into the categories below:

-- Outstanding Service in the Department (1 Doctoral, 1 Master’s) (submit the following materials: cover letter, a curriculum vitae detailing your service work, and two nomination letters)
+• Outstanding Service in the Department (1 Doctoral, 1 Master’s).
+Submit the following materials: cover letter highlighting your service work, one nomination letter, and a curriculum vitae detailing your service work.

 Prize winners for the MEd paper and MA thesis are selected on the basis of nomination and academic merit.
 Winners of the Service Awards are selected on the basis of nomination and the strength of the record of service.